jdp71/austtp.github.io/sample_page.md

 }
 ```

-### 2. Assess assumptions on which statistical inference will be based
+<h2 class="headline">2.
+Assess assumptions on which statistical inference will be based</h2>

 ```javascript
 if (isAwesome){